Vito0912/abs_flutter/README.md

 While the current version may not include all the features of the first-party app, it is a work in progress with ongoing development.

 *<sup>1</sup> iOS functionality requires additional work.
 Since I do not own a Mac, I cannot fully test it.
 However, I have only used libraries compatible with iOS.\
-*<sup>2</sup> The Audiobookshelf server must be accessible via SSL, so you need a domain with a valid SSL certificate.
+*<sup>2</sup> The Audiobookshelf server must be accessible via SSL, so you need a domain with a valid SSL certificate.\
+*<sup>3</sup> The web version requires the server to allow CORS.

 ## Translation
 For more details and to contribute, please refer to [TRANSLATION.md](TRANSLATION.md).